-It is recognised that, on occasions, students exhibit more extreme behaviours for which a more severe sanction needs to be issued such as: after College Detention/Internal Exclusion/ Fixed Term Exclusion or Permanent Exclusion.
+It is recognised that, on occasions, students exhibit more extreme behaviours for which a more severe sanction needs to be issued such as: Friday after school Detention till 5pm/Internal Exclusion/ Fixed Term Exclusion or Permanent Exclusion.

 Homework

 Learning beyond the classroom is crucial to accelerating progress.
 Homework will be set on a regular basis and is currently set as follows.